-By the time of Hitler's appointment as German chancellor in 1933, more than 8 million people in the US identified as German Americans.
-The majority had emigrated from Germany to seek economic opportunity in the United States.1 However, many still paid attention to political developments in Germany.
-Some were enthused by Hitler's vision, while others looked upon the Nazis' antisemitism and use of violence with fear.
-Nevertheless, influenced by Nazi propaganda, many German-American organizations in the United States showed enthusiasm for generating an American brand of Nazism.
-Werner Ellman, featured in the accompanying oral history, was a member of one of those organizations, the German American Bund.
+At the time of Adolf Hitler's appointment as German chancellor in early 1933, more than 8 million people in the US identified as German Americans.
+The majority of these people had emigrated from Germany to seek economic opportunity in the United States.1 Many of them still followed political developments in Germany closely.
+Some German Americans were excited about by the Nazi rise to power, while others looked upon the Nazi regime's antisemitism and use of violence with fear.
+Influenced by Nazi propaganda, many German American organizations in the United States embraced an American brand of Nazism.
+In the featured oral history, Werner Ellman describes his involvement in one of those organizations—the German American Bund.

-The Bund aimed to link Nazism with American symbols and values.
-For example, during rallies, members would brandish the American flag next to the Nazi German flag.
-Ellman describes how the Bund reproduced the standard imagery of Nazi Germany by wearing uniforms resembling those of the SA (the Nazi Party’s paramilitary organization), as well as wearing swastika armbands and singing Nazi anthems.
+The Bund tried to link Nazism with American symbols and values.
+For example, the American flag often appeared next to the Nazi German flag during rallies.
+Ellman describes how the Bund reproduced the standard imagery of Nazi Germany by wearing uniforms resembling those of the SA (the Nazi Party’s paramilitary organization).
+Members also wore swastika armbands and sang Nazi anthems.

-Ellman's testimony reflects childhood experiences as a Bund member through the eyes of an adult living in a postwar world.
-Examining his memories of these events raises questions regarding Bund members' role in generating support for Nazism in the United States and abroad.
+Ellman's testimony reflects childhood experiences as a Bund member through the eyes of an adult living in the postwar world.
+Examining his memories of these events raises questions regarding Bund members' role in generating support for Nazism—both in the United States and abroad.